Qovery/documentation/website/docs/using-qovery/configuration/database.md

 - **Public** access will make your database accessible via the public network
 - **Private** access will make your database accessible only by applications in your environment

+#### Extra labels/annotations

+Add your extra annotation/label groups.
+See the [Add annotation/label group][docs.using-qovery.configuration.organization.labels-annotations] section for more information.
+Annotation groups are not supported for managed databases.

 ### Resources